Title of the document

 Intro to Digital Media Overuse: Assessment, Intervention & Treatment

-A live, interactive webinar with two of the world’s leading clinical experts.
+A live, interactive, clinical training on digital media overuse and addiction with two of the world’s leading clinical experts.

-✝︎ This live webinar training includes a corresponding workbook with key points, graphics, and space for writing notes.
+✝︎ This live, digital media overuse clinical training includes a corresponding workbook with key points, graphics, and space for writing notes.
 Be sure to register at least two weeks in advance of the training date to ensure your workbook will arrive to you in time.

 Confidently recognize & assess the 5 types of digital media overuse & addiction